 Must Have Ice Fishing Gear

-AFTCO pro team member Brian "Bro" Brosdahl is one of the foremost ambassadors of the winter pastime and is extremely passionate about educating anglers on the intricacies of the sport.
+AFTCO pro team member Brian "Bro" Brosdahl is one of the foremost ambassadors of the winter pastime and is highly passionate about educating anglers on the intricacies of the sport.
 Getting new anglers on the ice is one of Bro's specialties, and he recommends these items as must-haves before you set out on your first ice fishing adventure.

 1. Insulated Ice Fishing Suit